InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/06.oauth/lab.md

 I recommand to start by watching the excellent video [*An Illustrated Guide to OAuth and OpenID Connect*](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) (about 16 minutes) to refresh your memory.

-I write two articles which clarify and cover the [basics of OpenID Connect](https://www.adaltas.com/en/2020/11/17/oauth-openid-connect-intro/) and how to [integrate it with your public Application](https://www.adaltas.com/en/2020/11/20/oauth-microservices-public-app/).
+I wrote two articles which clarify and cover the [basics of OpenID Connect](https://www.adaltas.com/en/2020/11/17/oauth-openid-connect-intro/) and how to [integrate it with your public Application](https://www.adaltas.com/en/2020/11/20/oauth-microservices-public-app/).
 The latter comes with a [functional application](https://github.com/adaltas/node-openid-cli-usage/) from which you shall get inspiration by reading its source code.

 Read those articles carefully.
 You will apply the steps of the second article in the next assignment.